thisredone/coffeescript-playcanvas-template/readme.md

 # Notes about this fork

-CoffeeScript 2.0 is added, almost all the bloat is removed.
+CoffeeScript 2.0 is added, all the bloat is removed, all dependencies, including webpack, are up to date.

 HMR is working as long as you do this: